Skip to main content

 Online filings:

-4. Write an LLC Operating Agreement
+5. Create an Operating Agreement

 Your LLC’s operating agreement is the backbone of your business.
 Your operating agreement spells out financial contributions, management roles, voting rights, and other responsibilities expected of LLC members.
 Without an operating agreement, a court may view your LLC as a sole proprietorship or partnership, which could jeopardize the LLC’s liability protection.

-• initial funding of the LLCs
+• initial funding of the LLC

 • distribution of profits and losses